RikudouSage/LemmyApi/README.md

 doesn't allow anonymous access at all.
 This will be looked into in the future.

+There are no tests currently, I plan them in the future but now I don't want to see anything Lemmy api related for a while.

 ## Example

 A very primitive remind me bot: